NREL/EnergyPlus/design/FY2022/NFP-90-1-Metrics.md

 ## Approach ##

-For each of the two metrics, we define EnergyPlus components that the metric applies to.
-Replicate the code patter of existing metrics for the new metric and write unit tests to ensure the calculation is correct.
-Once the metrics are calculated we can integrate them into the correpsonding report code of the equipment summary table.
+For each of the two metrics, will identify a set of EnergyPlus components for which the metric applies.
+Replicate the code pattern of existing metrics for the new metric and write unit tests to ensure the calculation is correct.
+Once the metrics are calculated we can integrate them into the corresponding report code of the equipment summary table.
 - Extent the implementation in StandardRatings.hh & StandardRatings.cc
    - for SEER2 by adding code to the following functions
      - CalcDXCoilStandardRating